-The Poetry Center joins Kelsey St. Press for a public celebration of the press's 45th Anniversary, with readings by poets Mei-mei Berssenbrugge, Ching-In Chen, and Andrea Abi-Karam.
+The Poetry Center joins Kelsey St. Press for a public celebration of the press's 45th Anniversary, with featured readings by poets Mei-mei Berssenbrugge, Ching-In Chen, and Andrea Abi-Karam.
 Kelsey Street Press was founded in 1974 to address the marginalization of women writers by small press and mainstream publishers.
 Forty-five years later, the press, still located in the East Bay, remains true to its commitment to bring out a wide range of voices, including the gifted work of trans and genderqueer authors.
-Hosted by McRoskey Mattress Co., in their third-floor loft space, this event is co-sponsored by Kelsey St. Press and The Poetry Center, and is supported in part by the National Endowment for the Arts.
+Hosted by McRoskey Mattress Co., in their third-floor loft space, this event is co-sponsored by The Poetry Center, Kelsey St. Press and The Green Arcade, and is supported in part by the National Endowment for the Arts.
 Free and open to the public.

 Mei-mei Berssenbrugge was born in Beijing, grew up in Massachusetts, and lives in northern New Mexico.
 She has published twelve books of poetry, including five books with Kelsey St Press.
 Recent works include I Love Artists: New and Selected Poems and A Lit Cloud, a collaboration with artist Kiki Smith.
 Her latest book, A Treatise on Stars, is forthcoming from New Directions, along with a new edition of Empathy.